li-chiun-lin/CodingCompetitions/GoogleKickStart/2014_A/seven-segment_display.md

 For convenience, we refer the seven segments of the display by the letters A to G as the picture below:

 ![image](seven-segment_display.png)

+## Input

+The first line of the input gives the number of test cases, $T$.
+Each test case is a line containing an integer $N$ which is the number of states Tom recorded and a list of the $N$ states separated by spaces.
+Each state is encoded into a 7-character string represent the display of segment A-G, from the left to the right.
+Characters in the string can either be '1' or '0', denoting the corresponding segment is on or off, respectively.